 Make it a true reflection of your space.
 This will avoid disgruntled guests who were expecting a certain level of awesome but were given something subpar.

 Take note: as hosts, you should always manage expectations.
-It is highly recommended to underpromise and overdeliver (to some small degree) – a very effective strategy to ‘wow’ guests and make them happy
+It is highly recommended to underpromise and overdeliver (to some small degree) – a very effective strategy to host and make guests them happy.

 Try to learn if they have any special requests, dietary requirements, children, etc. a good few days before they arrive – this will give you enough time to prepare and prep your house of the necessities.
 Guests will definitely be happy that you are thinking about their well-being and this could earn you a good review.